nyuxz/ds1008_final_project/README.md

 ## Requirements
 - Python 3.6
 - Theano==0.8.2
+- pillow>=3.2.0
+- Works on CPU or on an NVIDIA GPU
+- opencv2
+- Install the imutils package to leverage multi-threading on CPU:
+  * pip install imutils
 - The `ssd` and the `srgan` directory should be mannully removed under the `Object-orientedImageDeblurringPipelineWorkSpace` directory, as
    * `Object-orientedImageDeblurringPipelineWorkSpace\ssd`
    * `\Object-orientedImageDeblurringPipelineWorkSpace\srgan`.